sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=OUf_mov6pVs&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-**Summary:**

-The trading strategy leverages the superstition surrounding Friday the 13th by taking a contrarian approach in the stock market.
-Based on historical S&P 500 data since 1960, which shows that Friday the 13ths are not particularly unlucky or erratic compared to other Fridays, the strategy involves:
+### Key Themes
+- Friday the 13th is associated with superstitions of bad luck, though its origins are unclear.
+- The article examines whether Friday the 13th is an unlucky day in the stock market.

+---

+### Trading Products & Instruments
+- Focuses on trading strategies for the **S&P 500** index.

+---

+### Indicators & Strategy Details
-1. **Entry Signal**: Going long (buying) on the S&P 500 index futures or ETFs on a Friday that is the 13th of a month.
+- A trading strategy was developed to test the performance of the S&P 500 on Friday the 13th dates since 1960.
-2. **Exit Signal**: Holding the position until the market close on the same day.
-3. **Risk Management**: Using stop-loss orders to limit potential losses and rolling positions if necessary.
+- The strategy includes specific rules based on historical data analysis.

+---

+### Backtest Performance
+- **Friday the 13th**: Average gain = 0.12%.
+- **Other Fridays**: Average gain = 0.3%.
+- Friday the 13th is noted as "erratic" but not significantly worse than other Fridays.

+---

+### Conclusions
+- Despite superstitions, Friday the 13th does not appear to be an unlucky day in the stock market based on historical data.
-The rationale is that, historically, the average gain on Friday the 13ths has been slightly better than or comparable to other Fridays, suggesting no inherent bad luck in the stock market on those days.
+- The performance of the S&P 500 on Friday the 13th is comparable to other Fridays.
 </details>

 <details>